Flexipie/Gigi-sCopy/REPORT.md

 ### Problem & Solution
 **Original Challenge:** Chrome extensions have limited cross-device sync capabilities.
-**Solution:** Implemented a Node.js backend microservice to enable clip synchronization across devices.
+**Solution:** Implemented a Node.js backend microservice to enable clip synchronization across devices, as well as then allowing me to containerise the extension backend and deploy it to Azure.

 ### Backend Architecture
 - **Framework:** Node.js + Express